-118.-(1) A person shall not insert in any credit agreement or Restrictions as to consumer hire agreement or in any proposal form or application form use of inertia selling provisions in credit used in connection with the agreement provisions which require the agreements. consumer to indicate positively that he does not wish to purchase any goods or avail of any service in relation to the agreement.
+- 141.-(1) A person shall not insert in any agreement or in any 25 proposal form or application form used in connection with the agreement provisions which require the consumer to indicate positively that he does not wish to purchase any goods or avail of any service in relation to the agreement. - (2) Where any amount is due to a third party as a result of the 30 use of a provision as described in subsection (1), the person who inserted the provision shall be liable for payment of that amount.

+Circulars to minors.

-- (2) Where any amount is due to a third party as a result of the use of a provision as described in subsection (1), the creditor shall be liable for payment of that amount. - 119.-A person shall not knowingly, with a view to financial gain, Circulars to minors.
-10 send to a minor any document inviting the minor to- - (a) borrow credit, - (b) obtain services on credit, or - (c) apply for information or advice on borrowing credit or otherwise obtaining credit or hiring goods. - 120.-Except where otherwise provided for in this Act, a creditor Exclusion of or an owner shall not in any credit agreement or consumer hire rights. agreement as the case may bepurporting to exclude or restrict liabilities or rights.
+- 142.-A person shall not knowingly, with a view to financial gain, send to a minor any document inviting the minor to- - (a) borrow credit,

+- (b) obtain goods on credit or hire,

+- (c) obtain services on credit, or

+- (d) apply for information or advice on borrowing credit or otherwise obtaining credit or hiring goods.

+Prohibition on exclusion of obligations or rights in agreements.

+- 143.-Except where otherwise provided for in this Act, a creditor 40 or an owner- - (a) shall not, in any agreement-

-- (a) exclude or restrict any liability imposed on any person or any right conferred on a consumer, or - 20 (b) impose any further liability in addition to any liability imposed on a consumer by this Act. - 121.-A person shall not in the course of a business do any of the Statements following:
+- (i) exclude or restrict any liability imposed on any person or any right conferred on a consumer, or - (ii) impose any further liability in addition to any liability imposed on a consumer, - 5 by this Act, and - (b) shall not be entitled to enforce any agreement which so excludes or restricts any such liability or imposes any such further liability. - 144.-A person shall not in the course of a business do any of the Statements 10 following: